Monday, May 2, 2016

 Melissa's Background and Philosophy

 My Herbalism path ultimately began with my life-long fascination with the world around me, especially the natural world, as I was given free reign in the countryside and woodlands throughout my childhood, even though I wasn't raised with much direct exposure to herbs specifically.
 Celestial Seasonings tea was about it.
-I did however, become intimate with many plants, who were my childhood companions, and whom I would later utilize for health: Yarrow, Queen Anne's Lace, Dandelion, Chicory, Burdock, Plantain to name a few.
-I didn't get direct exposure until 1993 at the age of 19 when I serendipitously began working at a greenhouse/nursery that specialized in herbs – Blue Ridge Botanicals – growing over 200 varieties.
-I always held a fondness for and connection with plants, so naturally, I immediately became fascinated with these wondrous plants called herbs with spectacular smells, and lo and behold, a multitude of uses for us, including much to offer for our health.
+I did however, become intimate with many plants, who were my childhood companions, and whom I would later utilize for health: Yarrow, Queen Anne's Lace, Dandelion, Chicory, Burdock, Plantain to name a few of my early allies.

 I immersed myself at once in the vast study of Herbs, and haven't looked back.
 I've always been an avid reader and am heavily self-taught.
 I read Materia Medicas and other non-fiction for fun, and for hours a day.
 I've not owned a television during these decades, preferring to read on my favorite, captivating topics: Plants, Health, Philosophy.

-Back in '93 I also began ingesting the herbs, taking them all the time.
-I have taken herbs almost daily for over 30 years now.
-Beginning largely as preventative care, but also regular ingestion of various plants is very good for us – we get different nutrients, tastes, and regulating and balancing effects from them.
+Also regular ingestion of various plants is very good for us – we get different nutrients, tastes, and regulating and balancing effects from them.
 In other words, they aren't just for when you feel really unwell, though of course they are of benefit then too.
 There is a spectrum that goes like this:

 Food <------------------>Medicine<-------------------->Poison

-For me, and this is something I recommend my apprentices do often, ingesting herbs is a great way to get to know them.
-So is growing them.
-I am not suggesting that you, as my Herbalism client, need to do this, unless of course you want to; I can guide you in this also if so.
-Not only is my knowledge from extensive study, but also from direct experience (either in myself or a friend or client).
-In addition, I have spent the majority of my career directly involved with the living plants themselves, whether that is in the wild or in the garden, or that magic place where these two meet.
+I have spent the majority of my career directly involved with the living plants themselves, whether that is in the wild or in the garden, or that magic place where these two meet.
 I've done this either gardening at home, or as an organic landscaper (my main source of income, I currently own and operate a landscaping business – Metamorphosis Plantscapes).
 I know many herbs intimately from seed to harvest to herbal remedy.
 They are quite the teachers themselves.

 These fields of Horticulture and Herbalism may seem to not be that related, but actually they are completely related for me because I see the garden and the human body with a similar mindset.
 When care-taking either I look for places of balance/imbalance.
 I nourish the terrain to feed the branches/body.
 I look at the whole, not taking one part out and considering it separate, as nothing is truly separate in our world.
+Everything is relational.
 I look for the root of any problems I see, rather than just putting a patch on the symptoms; I attempt to get at the cause and rectify things there – for good.
 I aim to create an ecosystem, whether it is a garden or body, that is healthy and vibrant throughout.
 The body and life itself, has an amazing, innate healing force within it.
 I attempt to support this and, as my Herbalism client, to support you, in having this flourish.

-Since my early Herbalist years I have helped myself, those closest to me, and my cats with herbs.
+Since my early Herbalist years in the mid 90s I have helped myself, those closest to me, and my cats with herbs.
 In 2008 I began seeing clients broadly as a Clinical Herbalist.
 That same year, I began my study of TCM, Traditional Chinese Medicine, by starting the professional course at East West School of Planetary Herbology.
 I wish I had begun this sooner because TCM is profound.
 I am thankful at least that I discovered Eastern philosophy in my early teenage years (I spent my free time at the library); it really spoke to me and I read everything on that topic I could get my hands on – it guided my life.
 This early immersion in Eastern philosophy laid a good foundation of understanding when I finally began my study of TCM.
 I am enamored with this thousands-of-years-old tradition of diagnostics, herbal energetics, and formulary.
 It has added much to my Herbalism and is a large part of how I practice now.
 I utilize herbs from many traditions, including some from Ayurveda, but my understanding of the body and the plants is largely orchestrated from TCM and Western traditions.

 There have been two times over these decades that I did not do Horticulture for a living.
 Well make that three, I did a brief stint as a florist, but other than that being art, it is not too related to Herbalism.
 I managed a health food store, Valley Farms Natural Foods, for a couple years.
 This was back in the late 90s when you couldn't find health food, or supplements, or herbs, at the grocery store.
 It was a good experience because I got to see that area of Herbalism where the focus is largely on “active constituents” and, on the other hand, self-help.
 I am all for people taking their health into their own hands and think it's a very important undertaking – one that I fully support, but I am disillusioned with the idea of an herb only having one active constituent.
 Herbs work together, again as a whole, often synergistically, and are naturally interactive with the human body.
 Taking one thing out and concentrating it makes it more like a drug, more likely to have side effects – and also patent-able and profitable, wink wink.
 Herbs taken “in context,” meaning in their whole form, don't confuse the body.
 You practically eliminate side effects when the right herb(s) are taken for the right person at the right time and in the right combination.
 Formulas are more than the sum of their parts.
 The custom formula I will make for you will be specifically tailored to YOU.